Obligation guide

 What is Human Oversight of AI?

-Required by 2 regulations across 2 states and jurisdictions in our database.
+Required by 2 regulations across 2 jurisdictions in the XIRA catalog (state, federal, and local codes).

 Definition